Bram-Vanderwegen/Test_hello_world/README.md

 # Test_hello_world
-This is a test repository following the turorial
+This is a test repository following the tutorial

+The tutorial told me to write a bit about myself but nice try corporate FBI